flatironinstitute/finufft/docs/fortran.rst

 trailing f before the .f.
 The last four here are modified from demos in the `CMCL NUFFT libraries <http://www.cims.nyu.edu/cmcl/nufft/nufft.html>`_.
-The first three of these have been changed only to use FINUFFT, The final tolerance they request is ``tol=1d-16``.
+The first three of these have only been changed to use FINUFFT.
+The final tolerance they request is ``tol=1d-16``.
 For this case FINUFFT will report a warning that it cannot achieve it, and gets merely around $10^{-14}$.